 Betsy is a White woman, by the way.
 The only Chinese women Olden gets into bed over the course of the book are a couple of prostitutes and one-night stands, and one clingy type he meets before the book suddenly and inconclusively ends.
 The hackneyed language in which these conquests are portrayed (“round breasts,” “seductive eyes,” “soft lips,” and a Richard Mason-esque “cute little springy Chinese girl”) renders them indistinguishable.
 There are hints of other encounters but they are not described: “Neither of us was interested in a long-term relationship and the girls slipped in and out of our tiny unfurnished apartment.
 It was as it should be” (I presume the apartment had beds).
 In the last chapter, we get a brief, sole description in the entire book of actual fucking: “Ting Ting was panting heavily on top of me, her warm, heavy breasts embracing my chest, her heart pounding in sync with mine.”
 So much for the cocktales.

 One doesn’t expect all expat books on China to be of high literary quality.
 Writing talent is relatively rare.
 If it succeeds in depicting the reality of a certain era and milieu with minimal competence, a book may be of documentary value.
 As firsthand reports such books can benefit researchers and historical novelists a generation or two later.
 Even in our day they are of interest for what they tell us about life in China.
 We want to see, for instance, how intercultural conflicts and relationships get played out, and for those of us knowledgeable about the country, recognize our own experiences in them.
 In fact, books from the past describing Westerners’ personal or sexual relationships with the Chinese are quite rare.
-Consider Carl Crow’s Foreign Devil’s in the Flowery Kingdom.
+Consider Carl Crow’s Foreign Devil’s in the Flowery Kingdom, a book we’ll return to in the next chapter (his Burma Road Wartime Diaries was touched on in Chapter 4).
 The American journalist covers life in Shanghai over several decades until the outbreak of war with Japan.
 At the time, as Crow recounts, the European and American expat population in Shanghai would have greeted any suggestion that they interact with or befriend the Chinese with laughter or sardonic silence.
-Crow’s milieu is limited to a narrow sphere—exclusive male drinking clubs—yet that does not mean the book has no documentary value.
-We learn something interesting about these clubs: they were all-White affairs.
-There didn’t seem to be many sexual predators back then; they were honest racists and had no interest in Chinese women.
+Crow’s milieu is limited to a narrow sphere—exclusive male drinking clubs—yet that does not mean the book is without documentary value.
+We learn much about these all-White affairs, and if there didn’t seem to be many sexual predators back then, it was because they were honest racists and simply had no interest in Chinese women.

 Ray Hecht’s South China Morning Blues (Blacksmith Books, 2016) presents some of the issues we’ve seen in both While We’re Here and Shanghai Cocktales.
 It’s a novel about relationships among foreign expats and locals in China.
 I’m not exactly sure what the title means.
 The blues one experiences in the morning after waking up in bed with the wrong person?
 I’ve read Hecht’s rambling journal Pearl River Drama (self-published in 2015).
 Thankfully, the new book is better written, and it’s even better than Shanghai Cocktales, with which it shares the theme of getting it on, or attempting to, with Chinese girls.
 But if I go on at some length about Hecht’s novel, it’s because I want to share with you my ordeal in getting through it.

 The book’s conceit is to link twelve characters in the narrative with the twelve animals of the Chinese zodiac, infusing each character with the proverbial traits of a corresponding animal.
-If it sounds like the results might be stilted, it is an original approach.
-All the characters appear to be based on real people as well, or composites.
-That is, they have just enough realism to be convincing, even as they’re archetypes drawn from mythology.
+It is an original approach, even if it sounds like the results might be stilted.
+All the characters appear to be based on real people or composites thereof.
+That is, they have just enough realism to be convincing, even as they’re cast as archetypes drawn from mythology.
 And unlike the arid desert of Olden’s narrative, a shaping process went into Hecht’s effort, structuring the story arc and giving it a sense of closure by the end.

 Amber is one of the more nuanced characters, with appealing inner monologues, but Hecht’s treatment reveals stylistic flaws and narrative excesses, for example when Amber takes us through an exercise routine spanning three pages, from which the following excerpt is typical of Hecht’s language.
 If there was ever a prime instance of the literature of paralysis, of aimless filler, this is it: